yurinnick/folding-at-home-docker/README.md

 ### Host-only WebUI

-To enable Folding@home WebUI only on a target Docker host, simple do not expose WubUI port:
+To enable Folding@home WebUI only on a target Docker host, simple do not expose WebUI port:

 ```
 docker run \